chadrakh/CodingKata/README.md

 ### <u>[Bowling Game Kata](https://codingdojo.org/kata/Bowling/)</u>

 Create a program, which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.

+#### Key Points
+- Handling bonus scoring
+- Lookahead for score when bowler throws striker or spare

 <br/>